 However, government policy recognises that when dealing with past contamination, the opportunity to maintain a clean environment has already passed.

-The council has also prepared a Contaminated Land Inspection Strategy [doc] 41KB to fulfil its legal duty under Part IIA of the Environmental Protection Act 1990.
+We have also prepared a Contaminated Land Inspection Strategy [doc] 41KB to fulfil our legal duty under Part IIA of the Environmental Protection Act 1990.